A Guide to Fun, Free Places to go in the Nations Capital

 Washington, D.C. is a well-known tourist destination, but visiting its many nooks and crannies doesn’t have to break the bank.

-There are plenty of low-cost, affordable places to check out in the U.S. capital, many of which are some of the most popular and exciting.
+There are plenty of affordable places to get excited about in the nation’s capital.
+They also happen to be some of the most popular.

-Whether you’re visiting from out of town or simply looking for an affordable excursion after many weeks or years of residing in the area, this quick guide will help you find some of the most iconic — and free attractions available.
+Maybe you’re visiting from out of town.
+Perhaps you’re simply looking for an affordable excursion after many weeks or years of being in the area.
+Either way, this quick guide will help you find some of the most iconic — and free attractions available.

 Check Out These 100% Free DC Attractions!